View sample pages:

 This all happened a long time ago, in your grandmother's time, or in her grandfather's.
 A long time ago.
 Back then, we all lived on the edge of the great forest.

 Neil Gaiman and Lorenzo Mattotti both remember the horror and fascination with which they read the Grimm Brothers' "Hansel and Gretel."
 The writer and the artist now join forces for a brilliant reimagining of one of humanity's most enduring tales.
 Be brave, be bold, and keep your wits about you--Gaiman and Mattotti are welcoming you into the woods.
+First published by TOON in 2014 to widespread acclaim, Hansel & Gretel finally arrived in paperback in 2023, complete with all new author and illustrator notes on their history with this haunting work.

 “If this isn’t the definitive edition of 'Hansel and Gretel,' it’s absolutely necessary."

---KIRKUS STARRED REVIEW - click for full review
+--Kirkus Reviews STARRED REVIEW - click for full review

 “Gaiman makes the story’s horrors feel very real and very human, and Mattotti’s artwork is genuinely chilling."